ashleybaxter/iamashley/_posts/2016-12-16-jacks-year-in-review.markdown

 Anyway… let's get into this.

-Almost 4 months in Jack has 41 customers.
+Almost 4 months in With Jack has 41 customers.
 They're evenly split down the middle with designers and developers, then there's the odd marketer and consultant.

 <h3>Top Sources Of Traffic</h3>